Exploring the Macroscopic Properties and Nonradial Oscillations of Proto-Neutron Stars: Effects of Temperature, Entropy, and Lepton Fraction: Formalism

-where $\Psi_b$ and $\Psi_l$ are the baryon and lepton Dirac fields, respectively.
+where the first term includes baryonic contributions $( b = n, p )$ , the second term includes leptonic contributions $( l = e, \mu )$ and rest part including contributions from the $\sigma , \omega , \rho , \phi$ mesons with corresponding neutrinos.
+Also, $\Psi_b$ and $\Psi_l$ are the baryon and lepton Dirac fields, respectively.
 The mesonic and electromagnetic strength tensors can be given as $\Omega_{\mu \nu} = \partial_{\mu} \omega_{\nu} -\partial_{\nu} \omega_{\mu} $, $\vec{R}_{\mu \nu} = \partial_{\mu} \vec{\rho_{\nu}} - \partial_{\nu} \vec{\rho_{\mu}} $, $P_{\mu \nu} = \partial_{\mu} \phi_{\nu} -\partial_{\nu} \phi_{\mu} $ and $F_{\mu \nu} = \partial_{\mu} A_{\nu} -\partial_{\nu} A_{\mu}$.
 Finally, the $\vec I_b$ stands for the isospin operator, the $\gamma_{\mu}$ denotes the Dirac matrices.
 The electromagnetic couplings are indicated by $q$, the masses of the baryons, mesons, and leptons by $m$, and the strong interaction coupling of a meson to a specific baryon is marked by $g$ (with $N$ signifying nucleon).
 It is important to note that all octet baryon interactions can be mediated by the $\sigma$, $\omega$, and $\rho$ mesons, but the $\phi$ mesons can only mediate interactions between octet baryons with non-zero strangeness.
 The above Lagrangian coupling constants approximately encode the intricate nuclear many-body dynamics.
 The ground-state features of finite nuclei are crucially dependent on the $g_{\sigma N}$ and $g_{\omega N}$ couplings of the isoscalar $\sigma$ and $\omega$ mesons to the nucleon, which respectively define the energy per particle and density of the nuclear matter saturation point.
 The nuclear symmetry energy is dependent on the $g_{\rho N}$ coupling of the isovector $\rho$ meson to the nucleon.
 Symmetry energy is a measure of the amount of work required to convert all the protons in a nucleus into neutrons.
-Heavy neutron-rich nuclei and neutron stars are affected by the $g_{\rho N}$ interaction\cite{PhysRevC.89.044001}.\\ According to Boguta \& Bodmer \cite{BOGUTA1977413}, the Lagrangian density (\ref{eq:lagrangian_}) takes into account the self-interactions of the meson fields.
-Boguta \& Bodmer \cite{BOGUTA1977413} presented the $\sigma$-meson self-interactions, which include the $\kappa$ and $\lambda$ couplings.
+Heavy neutron-rich nuclei and NSs are affected by the $g_{\rho N}$ interaction~\citep{PhysRevC.89.044001}.\\ According to Boguta \& Bodmer \citep{BOGUTA1977413}, the Lagrangian density (\ref{eq:L}) takes into account the self-interactions of the meson fields.
+Boguta \& Bodmer~\citep{BOGUTA1977413} presented the $\sigma$-meson self-interactions, which include the $\kappa$ and $\lambda$ couplings.
 The EoS softens up at moderate densities due to these couplings, and the realistic compressibility of nuclear matter is obtained, agreeing with experimental observations of nuclear giant resonances and heavy ion collisions.
-Moreover, Bodmer\citep{BODMER1991703} introduced the quartic self-coupling $\zeta$ of the vector $\omega$ meson.
-The attractive nonlinear interaction that softens the EoS at high densities, directly affecting the maximum mass and structure of neutron stars, is caused by the nonnegative $\zeta$ coupling, which prevents abnormal solutions of the vector field equation of motion \citep{BODMER1991703,MULLER1996508}.
-Finally, the neutron radii of heavy nuclei and the radii of neutron stars are affected by a mixed interaction between the $\omega$ and $\rho$ mesons, exhibiting the coupling $\Lambda_{\omega}$ \cite{Tolos_2017}.
-First, using the Lagrangian density given by equation (\ref{eq:lagrangian_}), one can derive the Dirac equations for the various baryons and leptons, which are then used to calculate the thermodynamic properties and composition of matter at a finite temperature under $beta$-equilibrium conditions:
+Moreover, Bodmer~\citep{BODMER1991703} introduced the quartic self-coupling $\zeta$ of the vector $\omega$ meson.
+The attractive nonlinear interaction that softens the EoS at high densities, directly affecting the maximum mass and structure of NSs, is caused by the nonnegative $\zeta$ coupling, which prevents abnormal solutions of the vector field equation of motion~\citep{BODMER1991703, MULLER1996508}.
+Finally, the neutron radii of heavy nuclei and the radii of NSs are affected by a mixed interaction between the $\omega$ and $\rho$ mesons, exhibiting the coupling $\Lambda_{\omega}$~\citep{Tolos_2017}.
+First, using the Lagrangian density given by Eq. (\ref{eq:L}), one can derive the Dirac equations for the various baryons and leptons, which are then used to calculate the thermodynamic properties and composition of matter at a finite temperature under $beta$-equilibrium conditions:

 with the effective mass of the baryons provided by